 git remote add upstream https://github.com/fsharp/FAKE.git

 git checkout -b myfeature

-- Add a bit of documentation (see above).
+Add a bit of documentation (see the section on Contributing Documentation).

-- Run the build script again, to confirm that all tests pass.
+Re-run the build script to confirm that all tests pass.

 If you need to rebase you can do:

 git fetch upstream git rebase upstream/release/next git push origin myfeature -f